shafnasir/MyPlanBook/PB.md

 - Allow users to input money earned/gained, and having the "goal amount" decreasing (since we are closer to the goal)
 - Allow users to input any expendatures, and having the "goal amount" increase (since we are farther from the goal)

+## Login - User Story #4

+I would like to be able to make an account and having the program ask for my name, email, and phone number, and also remembering them.
+This allows me to have the program personalized, and also having the ability for the program to send me notifications.

+**Criteria of Satisfaction**

+- Allow for login/signup
+- Having the user to enter their full name, and options for their name and number

+## Planner Selector - User Story #5

+Since we have different kinds of planning functions (i.e. financial and time management planner), I would like to have a main page where I would be able to choose which function to access.
+This would allow me to have a simple way of accessing the different functions.

+**Criteria of Satisfaction**
+- A page with different buttons and each button takes you to the requested function